-If you have overpaid by less than £10.00 the overpaid amount will be donated to charity.
-If you have overpaid by £10.00 or more, you will be contacted to arrange a refund or to obtain your agreement to donate the overpaid amount to charity.
+If you have overpaid by £10 or less we will donate the overpaid amount to charity.
+If you have overpaid by more than £10 we will contact you to arrange a refund or to obtain your agreement to donate the overpaid amount to charity.

 No, you must post your application to ACRO, as we require original signatures and a passport photograph.

 Yes, you can courier your application to us, but please contact ACRO Customer Services for instructions and details of how to do this and our drop off point.
 As we are a secure building, courier companies are unable to deliver directly to us, neither are courier deliveries accepted at either of the PO Box addresses.

 Yes, providing all the documents are complete and the total payment covers each application made.
 Any missing items may delay the processing for all the applications.

 If the delivery address is within the United Kingdom, you will need to contact ACRO Customer Services for instructions.
 You will need to make arrangements with and payment to a UK courier company used by ACRO.
 These fees vary and can be expensive.
 As we are a secure location, other courier companies are unable to collect directly from us.